elrond298/zotero-ppt-integration/README.md

-Of course.
-Here is a comprehensive README file based on the provided code and requirements.

----

-# PowerPoint Zotero Citation Add-in
+# PowerPoint Zotero Integration Add-in

 This project provides a simple [Script Lab](https://aka.ms/scriptlab)-based add-in for Microsoft PowerPoint.
 It allows you to connect to your running Zotero instance to insert in-text citations and generate a complete bibliography on a new slide.